hadi-alnehlawi/Notejam/README.md

 * DB is configured to set back-up policy
 # Developing #
 # Preparing #
 Building the infrastrcure is happening in an automated way using infrastrucre as code software tool - `Terraform`.
 The folder.
-The file `main.tf` build the following resource on `AWS`:
+The file `main.tf` build the following resource on AWS:
 # Deployment #
 # Setup CI/CD #